Travel insurance Germany

 - Hiking in the Black Forest or the Bavarian Alps.
 High altitude, exhaustion and sudden changes in weather may leave you in need of medical attention.

 - Cycling the Elberadweg.
-Cover yourself if you plan to ride this popular cycling route.
+Cover yourself if you're planning to ride this popular cycling route.

 - Skiing and snowboarding.
 Ensure you're covered for hitting the slopes because not all policies cover winter sports as standard.